2-REC-inwork/windows-build-various/TODO/glew.md

 # GLEW

-(TODO: copy from OCIO - GLUT.
+(TODO: copy from OCIO - GLEW.
 => duplicate, but better to keep separate (keep OCIO standalone) )